-- 1. Identify environmental problems arising due to engineering and technological activities and become aware of the importance of eco system and biodiversity for maintaining ecological balance. - 2.
-Identify the threats and solve the issues of biodiversity, learn about various attributes of pollution management and waste management practices. - 3.
-Contribute for capacity building of nation for arresting and/or managing environmental disasters.
+- 1. Identify environmental problems arising due to engineering and technological activities and the science behind those problems. - 2.
+Become aware about the importance of eco system and biodiversity for maintaining ecological balance. - 3.
+To identify the importance of interlinking of food chain. - 4.
+Learn about various attributes of pollution management and waste management practices. - 5.
+To make the students contribute for capacity building of nation for arresting and/or managing environmental disasters